 After school I started working for the Philips company.
 We build machines for the production of parts for consumer electronics.

 Color TV parts in particular.
-(Deflection units and HV transformers.)
+(Deflection-units and HV-transformers.)

-Later I got the job of trouble shooter electronic maintenance on these production machines.
+Later I started as trouble shooter electronic maintenance on these production machines.
+And slowly I entered into the digital world.

 Internet did not exist jet!